 Travel back in time through notable sites of New York’s past, including Harlem in the 1920s, the Tuck High Chinatown shop, a 1930s West side Barber shop, Ellis Island, and even Sesame Street!

 Fun Facts: Did you know?!

-- Coney Island was the most heavily visited amusement park in the world until Disney World opened in 1955.
+- Coney Island was the most visited amusement park in the world until Disneyland opened in 1955.

 - When the A-Train first opened, it only cost 5 cents to ride it!

 - The Empire State Building holds the record for consecutive years as the tallest skyscraper (to structural height), for 42 years until it was surpassed by the North Tower of the World Trade Center in 1972.

 - The glow from he Great Fire of 1835, which destroyed all of the South Street Seaport, could be seen in Philadelphia, over 110 miles away.